b-gonzalez/Fluent-VBA/README.md

 A high level design of the API.
 This is mostly been completed previously.
 You can find a post of mine describing an older version of the API's structure on CodeReview on StackExchange [here](https://codereview.stackexchange.com/questions/267836/a-fluent-unit-testing-framework-in-vba).
 It is almost certainly at least a bit outdated.
 So when I have some time I will take some time to create a post with an updated API design on this project.

+# Contacting me

+You can contact me at b.gonzalez.programming@gmail.com.
+Feel free to contact me regarding bug fixes or contributions (see more below.)

+# Contributing to Fluent VBA

+I'm open to external contributions for Fluent VBA.
+I do need to work on a style guide to determine how I'd like such contributions to be implemented.
+I also expect any contributions to have unit tests using the Fluent VBA framework.

+# Feature requests

+You are free to contact me regarding feature requests as long as you understand that I'm not obligated to implement them.
+I expect messages to be polite, respectful, and without a sense of entitlement.
+As long as you do those things, I'm happy to hear what you have to say.

 # Final notes

 The API is in a good and usable state.
 Overall I'm pretty happy with the API's internal and external design.
 As of right now, I only anticipate internal changes and feature enhancements.
 So the design of the API should be relatively stable.
 I'd be open to changing certain design aspects of the API if I found a good reason to do so however.
+Naturally, this is dependant on time and availability on my part however.